 Apps allow easier route planning software on a larger desktop screen that sync seamlessly with your phone.
 GPS technology in your phone works accurately without internet or mobile coverage, but you will need to remember to download maps for offline use before you leave home (this is a premium feature on most apps).

-If you are a learner, or on a provisional license, your state regulations may prohibit you from using a smartphone for navigation while riding.
+If you are a learner, or on a provisional license, your state regulations may prohibit you from using a smartphone or tablet for navigation while riding.
 You may be able to use a mounted GPS device, as a GPS device is not a phone.

 Which is the best motorcycle GPS device?

 We have Garmin Zumo 595 devices, an older, now discontinued model which has served us faithfully, but map updates are no longer available.
 The current model for motorcycles is the Garmin Zumo XT.
 We also use a Garmin inReach device for safety.

 TomTom also make a motorcycle GPS, the Rider 550.
 We have limited experience with this device, but there are many reviews online.

 We wouldn’t recommend using cheaper car GPS devices on a motorcycle.

 The ACCC cracked down on GPS providers using the marketing slogan “Lifetime Maps” since Garmin and TomTom’s idea of “lifetime” is not what you or I might expect from this promise.
 Less than four years after we bought our Garmin Zumo, Garmin stopped map updates for the device.
 Buy a new device and you’ll also pay for the maps again.